shahar-batito/ToDo-List/README.md

         bash
         node server.js
     d.
 The backend server will run at http://localhost:3001.
+   e. keep the server running in this bash - **do not close it**

-3. Frontend Setup -
+4. Frontend Setup -
     a.
-In Bash - Navigate to the frontend directory
+In **new** Bash - Navigate to the frontend directory
     b.
 Install dependencies:
         bash
         npm install